Seahawks trade fifth-round pick for Washington cornerback Quinton Dunbar

-While the Seahawks continued to wait for any resolution to the fate of Jadeveon Clowney Monday they made one significant move, dealing a fifth-round pick to Washington for cornerback Quinton Dunbar.
+While Jadeveon Clowney remained unsigned Monday, the Seahawks did make one significant move, dealing a fifth-round pick to Washington for cornerback Quinton Dunbar.

-Dunbar is entering the final season of his three-year contract with Washington and had let it be known he preferred to be traded if the team was not going to redo his deal.
+Dunbar is entering the final season of a three-year contract with Washington and had let it be known he preferred to be traded if the team was not going to redo his deal.
+Dunbar is due to make $3.25 million in 2020 with a salary cap hit of $4.4 million overall.
+Seattle will inherit roughly $3.4 million of that cap hit, with Washington still on the hook for $1 million in bonus money.

 The trade was first reported by Josina Anderson of ESPN with others then confirming the details.
-A source confirmed the details of the trade to the Seattle Times.
+A source confirmed the details of the trade to The Seattle Times.

 Dunbar entered the league as an undrafted free agent with Washington in 2015 as a receiver and was then switched to cornerback.

-Dunbar had four interceptions in 11 games last season and was beginning to be touted as a candidate for the Pro Bowl before suffering a hamstring injury that saw him placed on Injured Reserve and ended his season.
+Dunbar had four interceptions in 11 games last year and was beginning to be touted as a candidate for the Pro Bowl before suffering a season-ending hamstring injury.
+Dunbar also played just seven games in 2018 due to a nerve condition in his leg.

-Dunbar also played just seven games in 2018 due to a nerve condition in his leg, and the injuries likely factored in to Washington’s reluctance to offer him the long-term contract that he desired.
+The injuries likely factored in to Washington’s reluctance to offer him the long-term contract he desired.
 But when healthy last season Dunbar was considered among the best cornerbacks in the NFL.

 The pick Seattle traded for Dunbar is one that it acquired last fall from Pittsburgh in a trade for tight end Nick Vannett.
 The trade leaves Seattle with seven picks for the 2020 draft.

 Dunbar is listed at 6-2, 205 pounds and measured with a 32.5/8-inch arm length coming out of Florida, which fits the Seattle prototype for liking big cornerbacks with long arms.
+He played some of both left and right cornerback during his Washington years, in which he was often paired with Josh Norman.

 Seattle returns both of its starting cornerbacks — left corner Shaquill Griffin and right corner Tre Flowers.